top of page

 If your fig tree is in a large pot, you may not need to root prune it as often.
 That’s why I opt for a 10 or 15-gallon-sized container long-term.
 Instead, consider using air-pruning containers like grow bags or fabric pots.
 These allow for natural root pruning as the roots reach the breathable fabric, potentially reducing the need for future root pruning.

-Q: How much of the root system should be removed?
+Q: Exactly how much of the root system should be removed?

 Understanding the Trade-Off: